GKingA/git_tutorial/README.md

 What are the advantages?
  - You can set it up quickly
- - You can set the access priviliges
+ - You can set the access privileges
- - It can expire
+ - You can set an expiration date

+And the disadvantages?
+ - Not as secure: the token string will be stored in a hidden plain text file

 ## SSH key